Shared drive limits

 Individual users can only upload 750 GB each day between My Drive and all shared drives.
 Users who reach the 750-GB limit or upload a file larger than 750 GB will not be able to upload additional files that day.
 Uploads that are in progress will complete.
 The maximum individual file size that you can upload or synchronize is 5 TB.

-A folder in a shared drive can support up to 20 levels of nested folders.
+A folder in a shared drive cannot have more than 20 levels of nested folders.

 We do not recommend creating a large number of folders in one shared drive.
 Users might have difficulty organizing and finding content.
 Instead, you can organize content into multiple shared drives.